Max Boot

-Max A. Boot (born September 12, 1969) is a Russian-born naturalized American author, editorialist, lecturer, and military historian.
+Max A. Boot (Макс Александрович Бут; born September 12, 1969) is a Russian-born naturalized American author, editorialist, lecturer, and military historian.
 He worked as a writer and editor for The Christian Science Monitor and then for The Wall Street Journal in the 1990s.
 Since then, he has been the Jeane J. Kirkpatrick Senior Fellow in National Security Studies at the Council on Foreign Relations and a contributor to The Washington Post.
 He has written for such publications as The Weekly Standard, the Los Angeles Times, and The New York Times, and he has authored books of military history.
 In 2018, Boot published The Road Not Taken, a biography of Edward Lansdale, which was a New York Times bestseller and a finalist for the Pulitzer Prize for biography, and The Corrosion of Conservatism: Why I Left the Right, which details Boot's "ideological journey from a 'movement' conservative to a man without a party", in the aftermath of the 2016 U.S. presidential election.
 His biography of Ronald Reagan, Reagan: His Life and Legend, was a New York Times Bestseller and named one of the New York Times 10 Best Books of 2024, as well as one of the year's best books by The Washington Post and The New Yorker.

-Personal life
+Early and personal life

 Boot was born in Moscow.
 His parents and grandmother, all Russian Jews, emigrated from the Soviet Union, his father in 1973 to New York, and he and his mother and grandmother in 1976 to Los Angeles, where he was raised and eventually gained naturalized U.S. citizenship.
 Boot attended the University of California, Berkeley where he graduated with honors with a Bachelor of Arts degree in history in 1991 and Yale University with an MA in Diplomatic History in 1992.
 He began his career in journalism writing columns for the Berkeley student newspaper The Daily Californian.
 He later said that he believes he is the only conservative writer in that paper's history.
 As of 2005, Boot and his family lived in the New York area.

 Max Boot's spouse is Sue Mi Terry.
 On July 16, 2024, Terry was indicted and arrested for allegedly acting as an unregistered foreign agent of the South Korean government.
 Boot co-authored an opinion piece with Terry for the Washington Post in 2023.
 According to prosecutors, the article was written at the behest of South Korean officials and used information they provided without disclosing the involvement of the Korean government.
 Boot has not been accused of any wrongdoing.
-The indictment has been critiziced by civil liberties groups as a threat to freedom of speech.
+The indictment has been criticized by civil liberties groups as a threat to freedom of speech.